ghalaDS/Arduino-Project-4-Servo-Motor-Control/README.md

 - 4x SG90 Servo Motors
 - 1x Breadboard
 - Several Jumper Wires
-- No external power supply used
+- (No external power supply was used)

- **Note:** All servo motors were powered directly from the Arduino’s 5V pin.

 ---

 ## Arduino Code Example

+This example shows how to control 4 servos in synchronized motion using the `Servo.h` library:

 ```cpp
 #include <Servo.h>